Galeos93/the-real-mle-challenge/SOLUTIONS.md

 Concretely, you will see a model with a tag like this: `simple_classifier_500:<hash>`.
 Save the tag, since you will use it later.

+The data scientist can make use of `mle_challenge/notebooks/03-evaluate-models.ipynb` notebook to explore the performance of the various trained models.

 ## Discussion

-When a data scientist creates an experiment that is composed of many phases (data processing, model training), it can be challenging to replicate it, especially if the experiment was done long ago.
+When a data scientist creates an experiment that is composed of many phases (data processing, model training, etc), it can be challenging to replicate it, especially if the experiment was done long ago.
 Moreover, the usage of Jupyter Notebooks, where the code is often untested can make things even more complicated.